A beginner's guide to getting into gaming

 Like most games on the Android and iOS stores, Marvel Snap comes free — with a catch.
 It'll initially shower you with new cards but also entice you to spend real money to expand your collection.
 This "freemium" model dominates mobile gaming especially, along with market-tested psychological tricks to keep you hooked.

 However, there's one game subscription you may already have.
-Netflix has been broadening its gaming catalog with prestigious titles like last year's live-action mystery Immortality and the upcoming indie adventure Oxenfree II.
+Netflix has been broadening its gaming catalog with prestigious titles like the live-action mystery Immortality and the indie adventure Oxenfree II.
 Just open the Netflix app and hit the "Games" section at the bottom of the screen to download them on your phone.

 Level up: More mobile games